 Contemporary Intelligence Analysis and National Security: A Critical American Perspective – Book project with colleague John Weaver, Intelligence Analysis students, and Geography students in 2019-20.
 The project was completed and published by NOVA Science Publication in June 2020. https://novapublishers.com/shop/contemporary-intelligence-analysis-and-national-security-a-critical-american-perspective/

-Society, Space, and Social Justice: The Geographies of Intersectionality – Book project with colleague Vandana Wadhwa and a group of critical geographers on emerging social inequality and injustice spaces in various geographic regions.
-After a couple of years of hard working and collaboration, the project was completed and published in November 2019 by Lexington Books of Rowman & Littlefield Publishing Group. https://www.amazon.co.uk/Society-Space-Social-Justice-Intersectionality-ebook/dp/B07ZS6D16S
+Society, Space, and Social Justice: The Geographies of Intersectionality – Book project on social inequality and injustice in various geographic regions with colleague Vandana Wadhwa and a group of geographers worldwide.
+After about 2-years’ writing, editing, and multiple rounds of reiterations, this book project was completed and published in November 2019 by Lexington Books of Rowman & Littlefield Publishing Group. https://www.amazon.com/Society-Space-Social-Justice-Intersectionality/dp/1498594808

 Global Intelligence Priorities (from the Perspective of the United States) – Book project with colleague John Weaver, Geography minor students, and Intelligence Analysis majored students during 2018-2019.
 This book project was completed and published by NOVA Science Publication on July 1, 2019. https://novapublishers.com/shop/global-intelligence-priorities-from-the-perspective-of-the-united-states/